Aleksandra1997/Tetris1/README.md

-# Tetris1

-Hello!
+# Hello!

-This is the game I created as a study project.
+I only started programminga and I would like to share my new projects.
 Enjoy it!